babylonchain/finality-provider/README.md

 The above will produce the following binaries:

 - `eotsd`: The daemon program for the EOTS manager.
-- `eotcli`: The CLI tool for interacting with the EOTS daemon.
 - `vald`: The daemon program for the btc-validator.
 - `valcli`: The CLI tool for interacting with the btc-validator daemon.
+- `covd`: The daemon program for the covenant emulator.

 To build locally,